Hercogs/diffdrive_roboteq_sbl/README.md

 ## Description
 This package contains working hardware interface for Roboteq SBL BLDC controller family.
 ALthough it might work for other Roboteq controller as well.
 It has velocity command interface and velocity and position state interfaces.
 It handles interrupted communication - in case controller gets disconnected, it automatically reconnects.

+Structure of this package is based on demoes found here: <a href="https://github.com/ros-controls/ros2_control_demos" target="_blank">ros2_control_demos</a>.
+Read documentation to understand this package structure.

 ## Installation

 Download source and install dependencies: